khaors/geocompr/main.md

 - categorical rasters?
 -->

-### Facetted maps
+### Faceted maps

-Facetted maps are a common and potentially effective way of visualizing spatial relationships that are more complex that a single relationship.
+Faceted maps are a common and potentially effective way of visualizing spatial relationships that are more complex that a single relationship.
 The population of cities at one moment in time can be represented easily on a single map, for example by making the size of symbols variable for each city depending on population.
 However, to represent the populations of cities at multiple moments in time requires an *extra dimension*.
-This could be added by an additional *aesthetic* such as colour but this risks cluttering the map because it will involve multiple overlapping points (cities do not tend to move over time!).
+This could be added by an additional *aesthetic* such as color but this risks cluttering the map because it will involve multiple overlapping points (cities do not tend to move over time!).

-Facetted maps overcome this issue by creating 'small multiples' of spatial information.
+Faceted maps overcome this issue by creating 'small multiples' of spatial information.
 Typically, this will involve plotting the same geometry data multiple times, once for each variable present in the attribute data (this is the default plotting method for `sf` objects, as we saw in Chapter 2).
 However, facets can also represent shifting geometries, e.g. as the spatial distribution of a point pattern evolves over time.
-This use case of facetted plot is illustrated in Figure \@ref(fig:urban-facet).
+This use case of faceted plot is illustrated in Figure \@ref(fig:urban-facet).

 ```r